MicrosoftDocs/azure-dev-docs/articles/java/ee/how-to-configure-passwordless-datasource.md

 - [Oracle WebLogic Server on Azure Kubernetes Service](https://aka.ms/wls-aks-portal)
 - [Oracle WebLogic Server Cluster on VMs](https://aka.ms/wls-vm-cluster)

 Fill in required information in **Basics** blade and other blades if you want to enable the features.
-When you reach **Database**, fill in the passwordless configuration as as shown in the following screenshot, take Oracle WebLogic Server Cluster on VMs offer as an example.
+When you reach **Database**, fill in the passwordless configuration as shown in the following screenshot, take Oracle WebLogic Server Cluster on VMs offer as an example.

 :::image type="content" source="media/how-to-configure-passwordless-datasource/screenshot-database-portal.png" alt-text="Screenshot of Azure portal showing the Configure database pane of the Create Oracle WebLogic Server on VMs page." lightbox="media/how-to-configure-passwordless-datasource/screenshot-database-portal.png":::

 1. For **Connect to database?**, select **Yes**.
-1. Under **Connection settins**, for **Choose database type**, open the dropdown menu, then select **MySQL (With support for passwordless connection)**.
+1. Under **Connection settings**, for **Choose database type**, open the dropdown menu, then select **MySQL (With support for passwordless connection)**.
-1. Check **Use passwordless datasource conenction**.
+1. Check **Use passwordless datasource connection**.
 1. For **JNDI Name**, input `testpasswordless` or your expected value.
 1. For **DataSource Connection String**, input the connection string you obtained in last section.
 1. For **Database username**, input database user name of your managed identity (value of `${IDENTITY_LOGIN_NAME}`), in this example, the value is `identity-contoso`.
-1. For **User assigned managed identity**, select the managed identity you created in previouse step, in this example, its name is `myManagedIdentity`.
+1. For **User assigned managed identity**, select the managed identity you created in previous step, in this example, its name is `myManagedIdentity`.

-You've now finished configuring the passwordless MySQL connection, you can continure to fill in the following blades or click **Review + create** to deploy the offer.
+You've now finished configuring the passwordless MySQL connection, you can continue to fill in the following blades or click **Review + create** to deploy the offer.

 ## Verify database connection

-The databas connection is configured successfully if the offer deployment is completed without error.
+The database connection is configured successfully if the offer deployment is completed without error.

 Take Oracle WebLogic Server Cluster on VMs offer as an example, after the deployment completes, select **Outputs**.
 You'll find the URL of the WebLogic Administration Console.

 - To view the WebLogic Administration Console, first copy the value of the output variable `adminConsole`.
 Next, paste the value into your browser address bar and press **Enter** to open the sign-in page of the WebLogic Administration Console.
-- Login the WebLogic Administration Console with your username and password.
+- Log in the WebLogic Administration Console with your username and password.
-- Under the **Domain Structure**, select **Services**, **Data Sources**, **testpasswordless**, **Monitoring**, you will find the state of data source is **Running**, as as shown in the following screenshot.
+- Under the **Domain Structure**, select **Services**, **Data Sources**, **testpasswordless**, **Monitoring**, you'll find the state of data source is **Running**, as shown in the following screenshot.

 :::image type="content" source="media/how-to-configure-passwordless-datasource/screenshot-weblogic-console-datasource-state.png" alt-text="Screenshot of WebLogic Console portal showing the datasource state." lightbox="media/how-to-configure-passwordless-datasource/screenshot-weblogic-console-datasource-state.png":::